Jun 02 , 2022

 In addition to their many other benefits, access control wristbands are also fully waterproof.
 The RFID chip is safely encased in heavy-duty silicone.
 Athletes of all kinds—including the Jacksonville Jaguars!—prefer the durability and convenience of a wristband to get into the locker room.

-If you’re looking to amp up security at your school or business, give proximity access cards or key fobs a try.
+If you’re looking to amp up security at your school or business, give proximity access badges or key fobs a try.
 RFID technology can be encased in clamshell cards, durable wristbands, or even adhesive coins.
 AUTHORIZ-id has been creating innovative building access solutions since 2016, and we hope to be your one-stop shop for access credentials.

 Whether you want to install a new security system or simply boost your existing one, there’s a wide variety of types of proximity cards for you to choose from.
 Now that you know how to identify them, you can make the choice that fulfills the unique needs of your facility and the people who use it.